PatchMixolydic/PatchMixolydic/README.md

 ### Current projects
 * Project Triplicata \[private] - a game engine and associated game
-* Laria \[may be open-sourced eventually™] - a statically-typed, embeddable scripting language associated with Project Triplicata
+* [Laria](https://github.com/PatchMixolydic/laria) - a statically-typed, embeddable scripting language associated with Project Triplicata
 * [plspet](https://pls.pet) \[will be open-sourced eventually™] - a file hosting site with tagging and a gallery

 ### Stalled projects I intend to get back to some day